jessimk/jessimk.github.io/about.md

 I'm currently a student in the Masters of Data Science program at UBC.

-Beyond data science, my background is in the nonprofit sector (HR, finance, general operations.
+Beyond data science, my background is in the nonprofit and small business sectors.